 I don’t restrict my reading to just cookbooks — I enjoy fiction and non-fiction books of all kinds.
 Here is a list of some of my favorite books with Italian themes.
 Books.

 And let’s not forget a good Italian themed movie to get one in the mood for cooking, travel, a glass of wine, or a sentimental journal.
 Movies.

+Book Announcement.
 Most recently I’ve turned my efforts to writing a cookbook focused on recipes using zucchini (a result of our abundant garden harvest one summer).
-The estimated publication for this cookbook is Spring 2019.
-Check the Cookbook tab for updates.
+From Vine to Table: The Unexpected Joy of Zucchini’s Magic published and is available on Amazon.

 Hope you enjoy traveling with me through my adventures.